rushil-ambati/estimating-pi/Estimating_Pi.md

 It seems at the longer term that by about 500 points, the Monte Carlo method is showing some promise despite diverging slightly even beyond 800 points.

-Both series have negligible error by this point.
+Both series and the sum have negligible error by this point.